lenymo/glennmccomb-com/content/articles/how-to-add-pagination-to-your-hugo-site.md

 ---
-title: How to add pagination to your Hugo site
+title: Building custom pagination for your Hugo site
 date: '2018-01-06T14:28:42+11:00'
 categories:
   - development
 ---
 {{< lead >}}[Hugo](https://gohugo.io/) is an awesome feature-packed static site generator on which this site is built.
-Here I demonstrate how to add pagination to a Hugo site or theme including page numbers, next and previous buttons and more.{{< /lead >}}
+It ships with a powerful default pagination template but if you're looking for full control, here I will demonstrate how to build custom pagination.{{< /lead >}}

 If you don't yet have a Hugo site ready to go, [they're very easy to set up](https://gohugo.io/getting-started/quick-start/) and I highly recommend it for sites large and small.
-If you have experience with a CMS such as WordPress you'll be pleased to find that Hugo uses a lot of very similar terminology.
+If you've previously used a CMS such as WordPress you'll be pleased to find that Hugo uses a lot of similar terminology.

 I'm not going to be writing any CSS here and I'll use as little HTML as required.
 My goal is to help you understand how Hugo pagination works.
+I'll be using some simple JavaScript examples to help explain how Hugo's templating language works but JavaScript experience is not necessary.

 I'll go through the code in isolation and in depth but if you'd prefer to see the whole thing you can skip ahead to <a href="#the-final-code">see the final code</a>.